 New England's First Scenic Drive: Mount Greylock and the Mohawk Trail

-This scenic drive through the Berkshires of western Massachusetts is one of 30 scenic drives featured in my book, Backroads of New England.
-Read this book excerpt and plan a fall drive to the top of Mount Greylock and along New England's first official scenic road, which is more than a century old.
+This scenic drive through the Berkshires of western Massachusetts is one of 30 scenic drives featured in the book Backroads of New England.
+Read this book excerpt, and plan a fall drive to the top of Mount Greylock and along New England's first official scenic road, which is more than a century old.

 Berkshires Driving Tours

 From the Mohawk Trail Association, here are five suggested driving tours in western Massachusetts that are perfect for any season, especially fall.